SimonLy95/MonthlySlip/README.md

 <br /> Note: this version is running on old code.
 Instructions to run the executable:
 1. Download the entire package
 2. Go into MonthlySlipExecutable file
-3. Double click on the MonthlySlip.bat
+3. Double click on the MonthlySlip.bat if you cannot execute the .Jar file

 <br /> Note: MonthlySlip version.
 Instructions to run the src file (MonthlySlipSimple/MonthlySlip):
 1. Download the entire package